rust-gamedev/rust-gamedev.github.io/content/news/042/index.md

 ### [Cargo Space]

+{{ image_figure(
-![Screenshot of p2p multiplayer in Cargo Space: One instance running on windows and one in Chrome](cargo-space-cross-platform.png) _Cross-platform p2p multiplayer in Cargo Space_
+    alt="Screenshot of p2p multiplayer in Cargo Space: One instance running on windows and one in Chrome"
+    src="cargo-space-cross-platform.png"
+    caption="Cross-platform p2p multiplayer in Cargo Space") }}

 [Cargo Space] ([Discord][cargospace_discord]) by [@johanhelsing][johanhelsing_mastodon] is a co-op 2d space game where you build